 Zapper watched as Brass disappeared behind the closing twin doors of the main emergency wing of the infirmary.
 And in the pit of her being, she knew she would never see Brass again.

 They wheeled her deeper into the medical lab where they rushed her into the nearest sparking room.
 She was immediately hooked up to several monitors.
 Needles sank deep into her arms and she was restrained to the table.
-It was the same experience as before with her other sparking proceduces, expect the pain was even more intense than ever.
+For the first time in ten years, she felt pain in her partially paralyzed limb.
+It was all the same experience as before with her other sparking proceduces, expect the pain was even more intense than ever.
 Slowly, steadily, she could see the corners of her vision growing dark and closing closer and closer inward to the center of her vision.
 Emergency shutdown warnings were popping up in her vision now, completely blinding her.

 "Both sparks are failing!"